Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way: Conclusion

 \section{Conclusion}

 We examined various mechanisms for the ejection of stars at high speeds, and concluded that stars ejected in the Milky Way are very unlikely to attain speeds over $\gtrsim 10^4$ km/s ($0.03\,c$) by any known natural astrophysical phenomena.
-Next, we considered some proposed designs for stellar engines, i.e., propulsion systems engineered by advanced ETIs to accelerate stars.
+Next, we considered some proposed designs for stellar engines, i.e., propulsion systems engineered by advanced ETIs to accelerate stars, which were conceived by Olaf Stapledon and Fritz Zwicky (among others) in the mid-20th century.
 We argued that speeds of $\sim 0.01$-$0.1\,c$ may be potentially achievable by stellar engines under optimal circumstances.

 Based on the above premises, we examined current surveys for hypervelocity stars including the recent \emph{Gaia} DR-2 sample.
-In light of existing studies, we concluded that no stars have been identified at velocities of $\gtrsim 0.01\,c$, thereby effectively ruling out the existence of stellar engines moving at sub-relativistic speeds.
-Taken at face value, the \emph{Gaia} DR-2 data implies that fewer than one in $\sim 10^7$ stars is propelled to speeds $\gtrsim 0.01\,c$ by stellar engines.
-Based on these constraints, we outlined a few possibilities concerning the distribution of life and ETIs in our Galaxy.
+In light of existing studies, we concluded that no stars have been conclusively identified that possess velocities of $\gtrsim 0.01\,c$.
+Taken at face value, stellar engines moving at sub-relativistic speeds appear to be quite rare but placing stringent constraints on their likelihood is rendered difficult because of both instrumental limitations and lack of knowledge about their spatio-temporal distribution.
+It might be possible that fewer than one in $\sim 10^6$ stars is propelled to speeds $\gtrsim 0.01\,c$ by stellar engines, although this statement is not definitive in light of the attendant uncertainties.

+In the future, it would seem worthwhile to pursue the search for stars with anomalously high velocities (namely $\gtrsim 0.03\,c$).
+This strategy is advantageous for two chief reasons.
+First, it does not necessitate any new resources, because it can readily piggyback on astrometric surveys like \emph{Gaia}.
+Second, if we do stumble upon stars moving at such anomalously high speeds, their origin would be of great interest and significance irrespective of whether they have an artificial basis or not.